 High-End Thermal Temperature Camera Solutions

-Our elevated body temperature thermal camera works hand in hand with the blackbody calibration device and a state of the art AI NVR delivering a non-contact solution for continuous and non-invasive comparison of human skin temperature compared to the blackbody device.
+Our elevated body temperature thermal camera works for hand in hand with the blackbody calibration device and a state-of-the-art AI NVR delivering a non-contact solution for continuous and non-invasive comparison of human skin temperature compared to the blackbody device.
 This technology enables fast detection of elevated skin temperatures captured in conjunction with the customizable blackbody calibration device.

 This elevated body temperature solution is not a medical device and is not for diagnosis or treatment of any disease.
 It is a screening tool that businesses and households can use to identify individuals with elevated skin temperature as a reference for entering the premises.

 Why FDS Body Thermal Temperature Measurement Solution?

 - Monitoring of multiple people at the same time for greater efficiency

 - Visual alert when abnormal results are detected

 Are you shopping for a high-end thermal camera solution?
 At First Digital Surveillance we will give you some insights that help you place your order right away.